stephenjohnlimb/ek9/CONTRIBUTING.md

 languages can be generated.

 #### Phase 6
-Code generation, initially produce Java source code an an output from the Intermediate Representation.
+Code generation, initially produce Java source code an output from the Intermediate Representation.
 If there is sufficient interest in generating different output formats, for example LLVM or MSIL or even Java Byte code then those projects can be run in parallel to the main focus of generating Java source code for the compiler.

 #### Phase 7
-Wrap the resulting compiler (java jar) in native executables/packages for Linux, Windows and MacOS
+Wrap the resulting compiler (java jar) in native executables/packages for Linux, Windows and MacOS.
+Graalvm.

 #### Phase 8
 Get version 0.1.0 out of the door so that defects and issues can be found with a range of real code by as many developers as possible.

 ### Phase 9
-Fix more problems
+'Fuzzer' contributions required to automatically generate code that won't quite 'parse'.
+Ensure parsing and lexing gives suitable and accurate locations of where the errors are.

-...
+I see phases 2-9 being repeated over and over as I add functionality in an incremental manner. i.e. thin slices through a 'walking skeleton'.
+The exception being the grammar which is pretty much fully complete for the first release.
+I've done this because I see that many language fail to gracefully incorporate new syntax in once the 'die is cast'.